 FREE MODERN BRUSH CALLIGRAPHY WORKSHEET

-As we already went over, in order to create letters, first, we have to understand the basic strokes that construct letters, each one of these strokes is the foundation for the whole alphabet, this same strokes and some small variations of them.
+As we already went over, in order to create letters, first, we have to understand the basic strokes that construct letters, each one of these strokes is the foundation for the whole alphabet, these same strokes and some small variations of them.

 This is why I believe the basic strokes are so important when starting with brush calligraphy.
 Because of this, I created a free set of worksheets that I compiled in a FREE Printable Workbook just for you.